 PennGen is a genetic testing facility operated through the Section of Medical Genetics at the University of Pennsylvania’s School of Veterinary Medicine.
 It is a collection of laboratories that coordinate as a not-for-profit unit, offering routine testing for a variety of genetic diseases, metabolic screening for inborn errors of metabolism, and a number of other diagnostic genetic services.
 PennGenn also engages in research to uncover the genetic basis of a wide range of disease in domestic animals.
 PennGenn offers gene test for the JDCM found in the Portuguese Water Dog.

-Is a service company established to provide DNA based diagnoses and information about inherited diseases of dogs.
-Their founding members have collaborated for decades on projects in the fields of veterinary ophthalmology, molecular diagnostics, and genetics.
-They provide a wide range of genetic testing, offer genetic counseling, and archival of DNA samples for future tests that may come available.
-Optigen provides testing for prcd-PRA, EOPRA, GM-1 and IC-13 in the Portuguese Water Dog.
-Consult their website for information on pricing and various available discounts.
+Is a division of Mars/Wisdom Health to provide DNA based diagnoses and information about inherited diseases of dogs.
+In 2019 Mars partnered with Optigen to add Optigen’s DNA tests to their extensive array of DNA testing.
+Optigen’s founding members collaborated for decades on projects in the fields of veterinary ophthalmology, molecular diagnostics, and genetics.
+Mars/Wisdon Health retains the Optigen archival of DNA samples for future tests that may come available.
+Mars/Wsidon Heatlh through their Optimal Selection product, provides testing for prcd-PRA, EOPRA, GM-1 and Furnishings (formerly known as IC-13) in the Portuguese Water Dog.
+Consult their website to order the Optimal Selection Canine Breeding Analysis DNA test kit.